gazebosim/gz-sim/tutorials/battery.md

 The blue vehicle on the left has a battery, while the one on the right does not.
 With `<start_on_motion>` set to `false`, the battery starts draining when the sdf file is loaded; if set to `true`, the battery only starts draining when the vehicle starts moving.
-When the battery state of charge drains below the `<soc_threshold>`, the battery automatically starts recharging.
-Unless `<enable_recharge>` is set to `false`, the corresponding vehicle will not stop moving.
+When the battery state of charge drains below the `<soc_threshold>`, the battery automatically starts recharging if <enable_recharge> is set to true.
+The blue vehicle on the left will eventually stop after running out of power with <enable_recharge> disabled (set to `false`).

 To control the vehicles with keyboard, run